check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Git.md

 * To permanently save your files to your repo type `git commit -m "A short summary of the work done"`.
 Use quotes for the message part.

-* Once you committed your file, that's the end of the cycle.
+* Once you have committed your file, that's the end of the cycle.
 You can always make additional changes later and then add, stage, and commit them as well.
 In fact, it is expected that you do.

 The above is the basic set of steps used to create a repository, add files to the staging area, and commit (permanently save) them to your repo.